 - International Literacy Day (ILD) is a major annual event for literacy advocacy held on the 8 September since 1946.
-UNESCO organizes a global event with an ILP award ceremony, and celebrations are held around the world by Field Offices, Institutes, NGOs, teachers, learners and partners.
+UNESCO organizes a global event with the International Literacy Prize award ceremony, and celebrations are held around the world by Field Offices, Institutes, NGOs, teachers, learners and partners.

-- Global Alliance for Literacy (GAL) is a multisector partnership under UIL, established in 2016 on the 50th anniversary of ILD, to accelerate literacy progress in the framework of lifelong learning.
+- Global Alliance for Literacy (GAL) is a multisector partnership under UIL, established in 2016 on the 50th anniversary of International Literacy Day to accelerate literacy progress in the framework of lifelong learning.